-Allium giganteum likes full sun and should be planted in moist but well-drained soil.
+Allium giganteum likes full sun and should be grown in moist but well-drained soil.
 It grows to about 1.5m or 5ft.
-It is easy to grow and looks good in beds and borders mixed with other flowers since its height is due to the long narrow stems of the flowers it adds height and color without shading other plants.
-It is easy to maintain no pruning necessary and Allium giganteum is generally pest-free.
+It is easy to grow and looks good in beds and borders mixed with other flowers.
+Its height is due to the long narrow stems of the flowers.
+It adds height and color without shading other plants.
+Allium giganteum is easy to maintain.
+No pruning is necessary.
+Allium giganteum is generally pest-free.
 However, onion white rot and downy mildew can happen.

-You can propagate this plant by seed, planting the seeds in spring.
-It attracts butterflies but it is deer-resistant and drought-tolerant.
-It has scent not necessarily a pleasant one but most onion related plants do have similar types of scent.
+You can propagate this plant by seed.
+Sow the seeds in spring.
+It attracts butterflies.
+Yet, it is deer-resistant and drought-tolerant.
+It has a scent not necessarily a pleasant one.
+Most onion related plants do have similar types of scent.